Is the industry exporting banned pesticides?

 – it is assumed that an export of these substances may take place.

 This means that an active substance may be included in Annex 1 of the ChemPICO for various reasons.
-The statement that all substances listed “have been banned in Switzerland due to risks to human health and the environment” is incorrect.
+The statement that all listed substances "are banned in Switzerland due to a risk to human health and the environment" is incorrect.

 Blindspot article